Universality classes for purification in nonunitary quantum processes: Suppression of composite domain walls

 \section{Suppression of composite domain walls}

-Here is the simple physical argument regarding the suppression of composite domain walls which was referred to in Sec.~\ref{sec:universality}.
+We present here a simple physical argument regarding the suppression of composite domain walls which was referred to in Sec.~\ref{sec:universality}.

 Let us start with a gas of elementary kinks on a chain of length $t$ (with some fixed boundary conditions).
-In other words, we start with a transfer matrix in which where higher kinks have fugacity zero.
+In other words, we start with a transfer matrix in which higher kinks have fugacity zero.
 Let us take $t$ to be at most of order $q$, so that the number of kinks remains of order $q^0$ as ${q\to \infty}$.

 Now compare this partition function with one in which higher kinks are allowed.
 For concreteness, consider a higher kink of type ${[(12)(34)]}$, which contributes a fugacity ${T_{\I,(12)(34)}}$ to the Boltzmann weight.
 This kink is free to dissociate into \textit{two} elementary kinks, with combined fugacity $q^{-2}$.
-However the additional kink increases the entropy by a factor of $\ln t$.\footnote{With the present scaling $t\lesssim q$, where the number of kinks is of order $1$, each extra kink contributes an entropy $\ln t + O(1)$.} Therefore (comparing free energies) the composite kink is entropically suppressed whenever \be T_{\I,(12)(34)} \ll q^{-2} t, \ee where the final factor is the exponential of the added entropy.
+However the additional kink increases the entropy by a factor of $\ln t$.\footnote{With the present scaling $t\lesssim q$, where the number of kinks is of order $1$, each extra kink contributes an entropy $\ln t + O(1)$.} Therefore (comparing free energies) the composite kink is entropically suppressed whenever

+where the final factor is the exponential of the added entropy.
 In order for the scaling limit to make sense, the composite kink must be absent on scales $t$ of order $q$, i.e we require $T_{\I,(12)(34)} \ll q^{-1}$.
-This is easily generalized to give Eq.~\ref{eq:higherkinksuppressioncondition} for an arbitrary composite kink of type $\conj{\mu}$.
+This is easily generalized to give Eq.~\eqref{eq:higherkinksuppressioncondition} for an arbitrary composite kink of type $\conj{\mu}$.

 Even if this condition holds, higher kinks may still be important at timescales much shorter than $q$.
 For simplicity we consider only kinks of type $\conj{(12)(34)}$.
-Eq.~\ref{eq:higherkinksuppressioncondition2} gives us a crossover time $t_1$, above which we can neglect these kinks: \be t_1 = q^2 T_{\I,(12)(34)}. \ee Given $T_{\I,(12)(34)}\ll 1/q$, then ${t_1\ll q}$, so this large crossover time is consistent with the existence of a scaling regime.
-Eq.~\ref{eq:appendixt1} is equivalent to Eq.~\ref{eq:t1scale} in the main text.
+Eq.~\eqref{eq:higherkinksuppressioncondition2} gives us a crossover time $t_1$, above which we can neglect these kinks:

+Given $T_{\I,(12)(34)}\ll 1/q$, then ${t_1\ll q}$, so this large crossover time is consistent with the existence of a scaling regime.
+Eq.~\eqref{eq:appendixt1} is equivalent to Eq.~\eqref{eq:t1scale} in the main text.